lantanagroup/XmlHarvester/README.md

 # XmlDocumentConverter
 Converts multiple XML documents into a MDB (Microsoft Access) database whose structure is defined by config.

+## Features

+* Convert XML to MDB
+* Convert XML to XLSX
+* Specify structure of MDB and XLSX via config
+* Use XPATH to define where data comes from in source XML documents
+* User interface to specify source and destination directories, and review logs

 ## Config

 The structure of the MS Access DB and where the data for each table/column comes from in the XML files is defined in a `MappingConfig.xml` file.